MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

    ```azurecli
    az storage container create --account-name $storage_account --name $blob_container -o tsv
    ```
 1. You need to fetch one of the two access keys assigned to the storage account.
-Make sure you copy the value of your access_key as you'll need to pass it as an argument to [account_add](#azure_storageaccount_add) in a subsequent step.
+Make sure you copy the value of your access_key as you need to pass it as an argument to [account_add](#azure_storageaccount_add) in a subsequent step.
    Run the following Azure CLI command to fetch the first of the two access keys:
    ```azurecli
    access_key=$(az storage account keys list --resource-group $resource_group --account-name $storage_account --query [0].value)